 And Mauritius isn’t just beaches – visit the national Botanical Gardens with its hundreds of plant varieties.
 The capital of Port Louis is attractive, cosmopolitan and one of the wealthiest cities in Africa – as well as safe.

 Ethiopia has finally shaken off its 80’s reputation for troubles, especially food shortages, and has transformed into a dynamic, growing country.
 This means it’s a leader for safe African countries.
 Throughout Ethiopia crime is low and the growing tourism industry has contributed to its overall stability.

 If you are looking for culture, this is your stop.
 Ethiopia offers the largest number of UNESCO World Heritage Sites of any country on the continent.
 A 3,000-year-old country, the colours, textures, traditions, and people of Ethiopia are sure to enchant.

 With its stable government, Morocco is one of the safest countries in Africa, especially in the northern region.
-Long popular with travelers, its tourist facilities are well-developed and secure.
+Long popular with travellers, its tourist facilities are well-developed and secure.
 Visitors, however, should be alert to petty crimes like pickpocketing in the bigger cities.

-Pollution may be an irritant for some, and female travelers should exercise caution so as not to be harassed.
+Pollution may be an irritant for some, and female travellers should exercise caution so as not to be harassed.
 All that said, Morocco is a colourful, captivating country with a rich culture of food, customs, and art.

 Toward the southern end of the continent, you’ll find Zambia to be a safe and politically stable wildlife destination.
 Besides being a rural country, you will most likely fly straight to the countryside where the game is, passing by the possibility of any city crime.